seabopo/psPodTester/README.md

 # psPodTester
-A PowerShell module to test Windows AKS pods.
+A PowerShell module to test Windows container deployments.

 Features:
  - Configurable CPU and memory stressing.
+ - Environment variables debug/dump.
  - A web server for:
+     - Running a few pre-canned stress tests.
      - Ingress testing.
-     - Viewing the test logs.
+     - Viewing the test progress / logs.
      - Viewing user requests.
-     - Running a few pre-canned tests, including breaking the pod.
- - Environment variables debug/dump.
+     - Viewing the HTTP headers of a user request.

 The full parameter list can be viewed in the [/public/Start-Testing.ps1](https://github.com/seabopo/psPodTester/blob/master/public/Start-Testing.ps1) file, which is the module's main entrypoint.